yiyas/r-machine/README.md

 # r-machine
-A reasoning machine based on concept network.
+A reasoning machine based on symbolic logic, real number theory and set theory.